BA Production Arts and Design

 Central Production Unit Staff

-CPU staff are tutors who will mentor and supervise students in the production workshops, including tuition and tutorial support.
-There are also three Production Managers in the CPU who will be your line managers on production work and are there to support your learning.
-The CPU is separate from the School of Drama, Dance, Production and Film and supports all RCS productions as required.
+The Central Production unit base at Wallace studios was built in 2011.
+The department encompasses 5 specialisms Set Construction, Scenic Art, Costume, Props and Production Management.
+The CPU staff are tutors who will mentor and supervise students in the production workshops, including tuition and tutorial support.
+Production Managers in the CPU will be your line managers on production work and are there to support your learning.
+At the heart of the unit is our large construction workshop in which a designers’ vision comes to life.
+The CPU department are responsible for creating almost all our staged productions.

 - Colin Bell – Production Manager